vedang/vedang.me/content/blog/writing-a-good-status-update.md

 ## Writing the status update {#writing-the-status-update}

--   We ask for status updates on every Monday.
-First thing Monday morning, spend time reviewing your last week and creating an update.
-    Remember to review the status you had posted last week as well!
-You need to give updates about all of those tasks.
+Write the status update either as the last thing on Friday or as the first thing on Monday.
+Remember to review the status you had posted previously, so that you don't miss out on any updates.
+If you choose to write on Friday end-of-day, this can also be a great wind-down / logging-off ritual to wrap up the week and give yourself a sense of accomplishment.

 ## Create sections for your updates {#create-sections-for-your-updates}

 -   Use the following sections:
-    -   What I did last week
+    -   What I accomplished this last week
+    -   What didn't go according to plan
-    -   What I plan to do this week
+    -   What I plan to do next week
-    -   Questions / Blockers
+    -   Questions / Blockers / Action Items
 -   This makes it **easy to parse** your update.